 The title character of the French musical IRMA LA DOUCE is a successful prostitute living and working in Paris.
 Nestor le Fripé is a poor law student who falls in love with her and is jealous of her clients.
 In order to keep her for himself, he assumes the disguise of a rich older man, “Oscar”, and takes many jobs.
 Finally no longer able to sustain his exhausting life, he “kills” Oscar, is convicted of murder, and is transported to the Devil’s Island penal colony.
-Nestor eventually escapes, returns to Paris to prove his innocence and be reunited with Irma.
+Nestor eventually escapes and returns to Paris, to prove his innocence and be reunited with Irma.